adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 The implementations of the hidden `Receiver` trait will be adjusted by removing the `#[doc(hidden)]` attribute and having their corresponding `Target` associated type added.

+## Object safety

+Receivers are object safe if they implement the (unstable) `core::ops::DispatchFromDyn` trait.

+As not all receivers might want to permit object safety or are unable to support it.
+Therefore object safety should remain being encoded in a different trait than the here proposed `Receiver` trait, likely `DispatchFromDyn`.

+Since `DispatchFromDyn` is unstable at the moment, object-safe receivers might be delayed until `DispatchFromDyn` is stabilized. `Receiver` and `DispatchFromDyn` can be stabilized together, but `Receiver` is not blocked in this, since non-object-safe receivers already cover a big chunk of the use-cases.

 ## Lifetime Elision

 TODO